 Avoid NHS Waiting Time for Cervical discectomy

 Cervical (neck part) discectomy, it can be very effective to eliminate pain caused by the compressed nerve rootlets and stenosis of the spine.
 During the spine surgery abroad intervertebral disc or several discs are surgically removed.
-Cervical discectomy is performed through small incision in the frontal part of the neck.
-After taking out of the disc space between vertebras are replaced with artificial implant of the disc to maintain correct distance between vertebras that is physiologically secured by disc.
+Cervical discectomy is performed through a small incision in the frontal part of the neck.
+After taking out of the disc space between vertebras are replaced with artificial implant of the disc to maintain the correct distance between vertebras that is physiologically secured by disc.

 Avoid NHS Waiting Time for replacement of the spine disc

 Replacement of the spine disc is performed with the purpose to reduce backache.
 During the surgical treatment abroad damaged parts of the lumbar disc or several discs are removed, replacing them with artificial – implants made from metal or other materials.
 Replacement of discs can be performed both in the cervical and lumbar part.
-You can significantly reduce NHS waiting time for spine surgery like replacement of the spinal disc if you chose to have it abroad and get NHS refund.
+You can significantly reduce NHS waiting time for spine surgery like the replacement of the spinal disc if you chose to have it abroad and get NHS refund.

 Avoid NHS Waiting Time for kyphoplasty